 Today, ginger is on the FDA’s list of generally safe foods and is often used to mask the taste of bitter medicines such as cough syrups.
-Additionally, ginger’s health benefits have expanded beyond traditional knowledge to include a number of healthy boosts to your body.

 Health Benefits of Ginger